-Middle Manager Of Justice for iPad and iPhone review
+Middle Manager Of Justice full review

 Possibly the most unwisely free game of all time, Middle Manager of Justice is a superhero-themed base-building game that there's simply no need to spend even a penny on.
 While you could speed up the training and income of your squad of pastiche muscle-lunks, so long as you don't mind a bit of waiting you don't have to.

 The game comes from cult developer Double Fine, whose boss worked on classic adventure games such as Monkey Island, and the absurdist, playful humour of their console games carries through here.
 Heroes are preening, stereotype-spouting goons, and they divide their time between punching thugs, watching TV to recover morale and manning call centres to generate revenue for their tiny, grotty base.